Tree Fern Cottage

 Weather is temperate year-round with the average being 66-84 degrees.
 This region around Leilani is reputed to have the cleanest air in the Western Hemisphere and the eastern lighthouse nearby is where scientists measure for a baseline on air quality.
 Guests staying at Tree Fern Cottage should really love nature, quiet and beauty.
 If what you really want are pizza, TV, video games, and lots of tourists milling about in logo T-shirts and baseball caps – go to Kona.

-Hawaii Big Island vacation rental outdoor shower Tree Fern CottageNote that there are a few things to adjust to that you will not find at your own home and that define Leilani as being in the jungle: most notably the coqui frogs at night.
+Hawaii Big Island vacation rental outdoor shower Tree Fern CottageThere are a few things to adjust to that you will not find at your own home and that define Leilani as being in the jungle: most notably the coqui frogs at night.
 They are symphonic and if you want total quiet when you sleep — bring earplugs.
 Though many times, they are silent and just the birds heralding the dawn awaken you.
 The other critter that can appear at dawn and dusk are mosquitoes.
 They aren't predominant but you should bring repellent.
 They do prefer some folks over others.
 Now the reason the area is so lush?
 Rain!
 This is not a desert or like California where it rains only six months out of the year.
 Here it rains frequently but, luckily, if it does rain during the day there is a high likelihood that the weather will turn to blue skies suddenly.
 Hence bring an umbrella and rubber flip-flops — remember – you are waterproof!
 The water is on a catchment (rainwater) system so you may shower, launder and do dishes but not drink it.
-Drinking water can be purchased at KTA, Safeway or Longs in Hilo and in Pahoa at Malama Market, Pahoa Natural Foods, Cash & Carry, and 7/11.
+Drinking water can be purchased at KTA, Safeway or Longs in Hilo and in Pahoa at Malama Market, Pahoa Natural Foods, and Cash & Carry.

 Outdoor Shower Tree Fern Cottage